damurashov/Weight/README.md

 #### Example of a Place-Derived Class ####

 An application-specific Place-derived class enables users to define custom functions to be called in parallel by defining identifiers for functions along with a callMethod function that takes in a function identifier and calls the correct internal function.
 Additionally note that because the user defined program dynamically links to the MASS library, the user must define instantiate() and destroy() C functions to be used by dlopen() and dlsym().

+For an example of a useful Place-Derived Application see the sample [Wave2D](https://bitbucket.org/mass_library_developers/mass_cpp_core/src//samples/Wave2D/?at=master).

-The following is a simple example of a Place-Derived class:
+The following is an outline example of a Place-Derived class:

 ```cpp
 #ifndef DERIVED_PLACE_H